Christian Case for Capitalism

 Role of the Church in Social Welfare

 Then the King will say to those on his right, "Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in; I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me."
 Then he will say to those on his left, "Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink, I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me" (Matt.
-25:34-36; 41-43).
+25:34–36, 41–43).

-However, Jesus made this a personal and voluntary mandate rather than a government-imposed responsibility.
-Historically, the church has been at the forefront of social services in America, from building hospitals and schools to providing food and housing assistance.
-Capitalism enables the church to perform these functions without depending on governmental support or becoming entangled in bureaucratic red tape, which often works against the church's mission.
-Moreover, capitalism enables wealth creation, allowing individuals and families to contribute generously to charity, amplifying the role of faith-based initiatives in society.
+Moreover, capitalism enables people to create wealth, allowing individuals and families to contribute generously to charity, thereby strengthening faith-based programs in society.
 The Chronicle of Philanthropy reports, "Rather, it is residents of middle-American, conservative, moderate-income, religiously active regions who step up the most."
-It also "noted that the states that rank highest in charitable giving all voted Republican in the 2012 Presidential election, while all but a couple of the least generous states voted for the Democrat."
+It also notes that "the states that rank highest in charitable giving all voted Republican in the 2012 Presidential election, while all but a couple of the least generous states voted for the Democrat."
 The economist Arthur C. Brooks (b.
-1964) "cites studies showing that conservatives are more likely to do things like donate blood and volunteer.
-Much of this difference he credits to the comparative religiosity of conservatives.
-The fact that liberals call for the government to help others while conservatives feel called to help directly also seems to factor into differences in behavior" ("Statistics on U.S. Generosity," 2016).
-In other words, Christian conservatives are internally motivated by our faith in Jesus toward philanthropy, so we do not require a government mandate to do so.
+1964) cites studies showing that conservatives are more likely to do things like donate blood and volunteer.
+He says much of this difference stems from conservatives' greater religiosity.
+The fact that liberals call for the government to help others while conservatives feel called to help directly also seems to affect these behaviors ("Statistics on U.S. Generosity," 2016).
+In other words, Christian conservatives are motivated by our faith in Jesus to engage in philanthropy, so we do not need a government mandate to do so.

 Christian Case for Populism